virtual-labs/ph3-exp-template/storyboard/README.md

 #### 2.3 Set the Pathway Activities:

-Describe the pathway activites here : (Guide : Set the pathway activities in line with the learning objectives (LOs)  & with a view to achieve the goals set in round #0 & round#1.  (once he begins, how he will traverse through the entire experiment ? in descriptive))
+Describe the pathway activites here : (Guide : Set the pathway activities in line with the learning objectives (LOs)  & with a view to achieve the goals set in introductory & pedagogy documnets.  (once he begins, how he will traverse through the entire experiment ? in descriptive))

 ##### 2.4 Set Challenges and Questions/Complexity/Variations in Questions: